axibase/atsd-use-cases/python-budget/README.md

 ### Accessing Data

 The dataset used for this article is stored in the **Trends** instance of ATSD.
-If you would like access credentials to the database to recreate the queries shown here, test drive the ATSD Python Client, or query any of the other [datasets](https://trends.axibase.com/public/reference.html) stored there, [reach out to us](https://axibase.com/feedback/), we're happy to provide them.
+If you would like read-only credentials to the database to recreate the queries shown here, test drive the ATSD Python Client, or query any of the other [datasets](https://trends.axibase.com/public/reference.html) stored there, [reach out to us](https://axibase.com/feedback/), we're happy to provide them.

 If you have access to your own instance of ATSD, upload the [FRED data crawler](https://github.com/axibase/atsd-data-crawlers/blob/master/crawlers/fred-category-crawler/README.md#fred-category-crawler).
 The data crawler can upload the needed dataset along with all metadata information.